• LAUNCH YOUR DREAM

 And she can really get in the way of your dreams if you let her.
 She will bring up any old insecurity she can get her little hands on and throw it up at you when you are at your weakest.
 It’s why we need support groups to help us with our dreams.

-Even my ex husband could see it in my face Friday night and counseled, “Oh, you’ll be good at that, you are a natural story teller.
+Even my ex-husband could see it in my face Friday night and counseled, “Oh, you’ll be good at that, you are a natural storyteller.
 Just be you – it will be fine.
 I’ll help you practice.”
 The Achilles child nodded inside me, but I’m not quite sure she believed him.

 I can feel my nose burn with her presence as I type this.

-We all have a little child inside of us who speaks out against change because she is tying to protect us from getting hurt.
-She’s worried about anything that seems too big, or too expansive, or too painful.
-Except her type of protection can get in the way of living a full, rich life.
+We all have a little child inside of us who speaks out against change because she is trying to protect us from getting hurt.
+She’s worried about anything that seems too big, too expansive, or too painful.
+Except for her type of protection can get in the way of living a full, rich life.
 She can stop our dreams cold in their tracks.
 She can even be really bad for us.
-The only way to calm her and make her voice go away, is to do the thing you think you cannot do, for it is in the doing of the thing that we transcend into something more and she is silenced.
+The only way to calm her and make her voice go away is to do the thing you think you cannot do, for it is in the doing of the thing that we transcend into something more and she is silenced.

 When you are done, she is usually the first voice in your head who’ll say, “Whew.
 That wasn’t so bad.
 I think I could do that again.
 See I told you it wouldn’t be so bad . . .why were you worried?”